ricardoboss/ricardoboss.github.io/content/2020-10-19-working-on-age-of-aincrad.com.md

 It still lacks a few features, but we _could_ publish it in the near future and add features via updates later on.
 All members I showed the new website to were just as satisfied as I am with it.

-I will definetly post another update here on my blog when it launches.
+I will definitely post another update here on my blog when it launches.

 Until then, stay safe out there and thanks for reading!